mwboiss/clustering-project/README.md

 ### Project Goals

-The goal of this project is to gain insight on how to improve models that predict the Zestimates of Single Family Properties that had a transaciton in 2017.
+The goal of this project is to understand the drivers of error in Zillow's Zestimates for single family homes sold in 2017.

 ### Project Description

-Providing acurrate data to our customer base is of upmost importance.
-Here at Zillow we pride ourselves in consistant improvement.
-Imporving our predictive models can help us keep an edge in this highly competitive online space.
-In this project I will explore what features we can use to improve our current models to predict tax assessed values of Single Family Properties that had a transaction in 2017.
+Here at Zillow we pride ourselves in providing acurrate data to our customer base.
+To keep an edge in this highly competitive online space, we must strive for consistant improvement.
+In this project I will explore what features we can use to improve our current models that predict Zestimate scores of Single Family Properties that had a transaction in 2017 by understanding the drivers of logerror.

 ### Initial Questions

-1)
+1) Is Logerror affected by Location?

-2)
+2) Is Logerror affected by the house attributes?

-3)
+3) Is Logerror affected by the age of the property?

-4)
+4) Is logerror affected by the time of year it is sold?

-5)
+5) Is logerror affected by the tax values?

 ### Summary of Findings